-To get yourself started with natural treatments, there a few basic items you can keep on hand to treat common ailments.
+To get yourself started with natural treatments, there a few basic items you can keep on hand.

 Arnica is a flowering plant in the sunflower family, known commonly as wolf’s bane or mountain tobacco.
 It’s well known in the homeopathic world as being useful for treating generalized pain, and assisting with healing from tissue damage.
 It can be administered both orally, mainly for pain relief, and topically for bruising and swelling.
 My vet was actually the first person to suggest using Arnica to me for helping with lasting pain or trauma with my goats, as it doesn’t have the harmful side effects that Banamine has.

 Garlic has a lot of value in treating sick goats and promoting general daily health and well being.
 The Allicin contained in raw garlic which naturally combats parasites, bacteria, viruses and fungi.
 It’s antibiotic, antibacterial, anti-allergy – well, basically anti-everything bad.
 Feeding your goats raw garlic daily can greatly improve their general health.
 However, if you have dairy goats be cautious as it can change the flavor of your milk.
-Giving raw garlic to sick goat as supportive care is highly recommended because of the numerous healing properties it contains.
+Because of the numerous healing properties it contains, giving raw garlic to sick goat as supportive care is highly recommended .
 You can’t overdose a goat on garlic.
 Feed it as a paste or drench for easier dosing.
 Coating it in molasses also helps it to be more palatable for goats

 Cayenne is a cornerstone in a lot of herbal treatments.
-It’s often used a stimulant to get the blood slowing and is useful in treating goat kids that are hypothermic or need a boost.
+It is often used a stimulant to get the blood slowing and is useful in treating goat kids that are hypothermic or need a boost.
 It’s most often used as a tincture made with raw apple cider vinegar.
-Cayenne is also high in Vitamin C and B vitamins, which make it a good supportive herb in conjunction with other treatments for a variety of ailments.
+Cayenne is also in Vitamin C and B vitamins, which make it a good supportive herb for a variety of ailments.
 Cayenne is also antiseptic and styptic, so it’s often used to stop bleeding in place of traditional blood stop powder.
 Be sure that when you’re using cayenne medicinally that it’s 40,000 hu (heat units) – most cooking grade cayenne has a much lower hu.

 I have used blackberry leaves often with goats that have had issues with scouring.
 Blackberry leaves are astringent and great for treating scours or other stomach issues.
 They’re also great for mouth issues such as ulcers or inflamed gums.
-We always give our goats fresh leaves when the season is right, and keep plenty of dried leaves on hand for the winter months.
+Fresh leaves are given to our goats when the season is right, and keep plenty of dried leaves on hand for the winter months.